unitedwardrobe/graphql-gateway-workshop/README.md

 - Add a `user` service under `graphql-gateway/src/services`.
 - Check `services/user.yml` for the user service schema.
 - Add a user dataloader.
+- Update the codegen config to use the user model returned by the API.
 </details>

-## 6: Add seller resolver
+## 6: Add `Product.seller` and `User.products` resolver

 Add a seller resolver which returns the same user type as the user query.
+In addition to that, add a products resolver for the user type.

 <details>
   <summary>Expand to show hints</summary>

 - Update the `Product` type definition and add the `seller` to it.
+- Update the `User` type definition and add the `products` to it.
-- Add the resolver to `graphql-gateway/services/product/resolvers.ts`.
+- Add the resolver to `graphql-gateway/services/product/resolvers.ts` and `graphql-gateway/services/user/resolvers.ts`.
-- Reuse the data loader from step 4.
+- Reuse the dataloaders from step 4 and 5.
 - Use `seller_id` from the product model.
+- Use `product_ids` from the user model.
 </details>

 ## 7. Add unit tests for all the new code